Shop locally help all of us

 It may seem like we are beating readers over the head with a club, but here comes another editorial urging you to patronize local merchants.

-In fact, for the past 25 years or so The Maui News has been urging its readers to shop locally.
+In fact, for the past 25 years or so, The Maui News has been urging its readers to shop locally.

 While it may be a little early to start referring to the holiday season, these are scary times.
 From Nov.
 1 to Christmas Day, many retailers will see 40 percent of their annual sales.
-And many of us start looking for holiday bargains in October — and that means today.
+And many of us start looking for holiday bargains in late September and October — and that means today.

 To be brutally frank, every time you order through an internet store with no local ties, you are costing jobs on Maui.
 If an item is available locally, it should be purchased locally.